Friday – 19:00 till 00:00

 On Saturday, a broad selection of 18xx is organized and hosted by experienced players.
 This is an excellent opportunity to test new 18xx games or to compete with other experienced players.
-We kindly ask all participants to be present at 9:30 for general information and necessary rules explanation, so all games can start at 10:30 (at the latest).
-Players who cannot make it during the day, can still join at 19:00 for an evening session.
-So yes, it is perfectly possible to register for two (day and evening) sessions on Saturday.
+We kindly ask all participants to be present on time, so all games can start at 10:00 (at the latest).
+Players who cannot make it during the day, can still join for an evening session.

-On Sunday we give the stage to designers and publishers to demonstrate their new releases or to test new prototypes.
+During the convention, we also give the stage to designers and publishers to demonstrate their new releases or to test new prototypes.
 For all 18xx fans, this is not only an excellent time to meet the brains behind 18xx, but also to test, to try and to contribute to new prototypes.

 Registration is required.
 Please only use the registration form on this website.